Charles Bronson (prisoner): Early life

-Peterson lived in Luton from the age of four, but when he was a teenager, his family moved to Ellesmere Port, Cheshire, where he started getting into trouble.
-By the age of 13, he was part of a gang of four robbers and was reprimanded in juvenile court after he was caught stealing.
+Peterson lived in Luton from the age of four.
+When he was a teenager, his family moved to Ellesmere Port, Cheshire, where he started getting into trouble.
+At the age of 13, he was part of a gang of four robbers and was reprimanded in juvenile court after he was caught stealing.
 He enjoyed fighting from an early age, and was often absent from school.
-Bronson later returned to Luton, which he refers to as his hometown.
+Peterson later returned to Luton, which he refers to as his home town.
 His first job was at Tesco, which lasted a fortnight before he was dismissed for attacking his manager.
 He passed through a number of jobs, working as a hod carrier and in a number of factories.
 He was imprisoned for the first time at Risley, serving time on remand for criminal damage after he smashed some parked cars following an argument with his girlfriend's father.
 Following his trial, he was fined and given probation.

 Peterson worked as a furniture remover, while regularly fighting on his nights out.
 After being involved in petty crime, he was in serious trouble with the authorities for the first time after crashing a stolen lorry into a car.
 He was apprehended in his parents' home, 90 mi from the scene of the incident.
 The driver of the car survived the collision, resulting in Bronson not facing serious penalty, receiving fines and probation.
 After his trial, he returned to petty crime and menial labour.
 Aged 19, Bronson was convicted for his part in a smash and grab raid.
 The judge gave him a suspended sentence.

 He met Irene Kelsey in 1971, who described him as "so different from any other boys I knew.
 He always wore tailored suits, had perfectly-groomed sideburns and a Cockney accent."
 Eight months later in 1972, when Kelsey was four months pregnant, the couple married at Chester Register Office.
 Their son is Michael Jonathan Peterson.
 Five years later they divorced, and Kelsey later remarried.